-Royal treasures aside, Mississippi River mussel shells were most commonly used to manufacture mother-of-pearl buttons.
-At its zenith, forty-one button factories were operating on the Mississippi River, harvesting over 24,000 crustaceans a year.
+For 75 years, mussel shells found in the banks of the Mississippi River were harvested and used to manufacture mother-of-pearl buttons, which were shipped all over the world.
+More than 100 button factories were operating on the Mississippi north of St. Louis at its zenith, harvesting millions of crustaceans a year.
 It was a time when pearlers made and lost fortunes in the same manner as gold prospectors.

 One of the leading pearl button manufacturing companies was the American Pearl Button Company of Washington in Iowa.
 They opened their doors in 1908 and, for many subsequent decades, manufactured beautiful high-quality pearl buttons from Mississippi River mussel shells.
 At its peak, the company employed 240 workers and produced up to 20,000 buttons a day.
 The buttons were sold on cardboard cards branded with the name Lady Washington Pearls.
 By mid-century, the Lady Washington button cards were commonly found in sewing baskets throughout America.